How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in South Carolina?

-South Carolina imposes a usury limit of 8.75% or Federal Reserve rate plus 4%.
-Charging interest above the legal limit is considered usury and can result in penalties — in South Carolina, the consequence is: forfeiture of all interest.
+South Carolina caps interest at 8.75% or Federal Reserve rate plus 4%.
+Charging above the legal limit is usury - in South Carolina, the penalty is: forfeiture of all interest.
+Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in South Carolina?